cloudislife/etcd-conductor/README.md

 etcd-conductor is Ansible-based etcd cluster manager and deployment tool.
-It can install etcd on your designated hosts, bootstrap your new cluster, start it, stop it, restart it, rolling-restart it, reconfigure it, add and remove nodes to/from it, and so forth.
-And all this at a convenience of single command for operation.
+It can install etcd on your designated hosts, bootstrap your new cluster, start, stop and restart it, rolling-restart it, reconfigure it, check its health and get its leader, add and remove nodes to/from it, and so forth.